chadleong/osdu-viz/README.md

 # OSDU Schema Viz

-A React + Vite app (React Flow) to explore and visualize OSDU JSON Schemas and their relationships.
+A React + Vite app using React Flow to explore and visualize OSDU JSON Schemas and their relationships.

+Check out the live demo [here](https://osdu-viz.netlify.app/).

 Quick features